 Impairment of Capital Assets - The Real Estate Foundation reviews its capital assets and considers impairment whenever indicators of impairment are present, such as when the decline in service utility of the capital asset is large in magnitude and the event or change in circumstance is outside the normal life cycle of the capital asset.
 As a result of any impairments, property with a permanent decrease in value is stated at the lower of carrying value or fair value.
-Pursuant to these guidelines, no impairments have been recognized for the years ended June 30, 2021 and 2020.
+Pursuant to these guidelines, no impairments have been recognized for the years ended June 30, 2022 and 2021.

 Due to Related Organizations - Due to related organizations consists of amounts owed to the University or related entities.
-These balances consist primarily of the outstanding balance owed on a promissory note to the Florida State University Research Foundation, Inc. (FSU Research Foundation) as well as proceeds from the sale of properties to be transferred to the FSU Foundation.
+These balances consist primarily of the outstanding balance owed on a promissory note to the Florida State University Research Foundation, Inc. (FSU Research Foundation).